 Charcoal teeth whitening is very popular at the moment, and it should be, it’s a cheap, all natural way of lifting stains from your teeth.
 There are 2 basic ways of using it, either simply as toothpaste or by applying it to your teeth in powder form after you’ve brushed as normal.
 I’m going to review one powder charcoal and one toothpaste and share with you guys.
 (Don’t worry I’m not getting paid, this is an honest review).

-The toothpaste I brought is ‘Active Bamboo Charcoal Black Toothpaste’ from Amazon.
-It promises; natural teeth whitening, gum protection, and fresher breath and its priced at only £8.99 with free UK delivery.
+The toothpaste I bought is ‘Active Bamboo Charcoal Black Toothpaste’ from Amazon.
+It promises; natural teeth whitening, gum protection, and fresher breath and it’s priced at only £8.99 with free UK delivery.